nrdmn/ghc-1/docs/users_guide/using-optimisation.rst

     Cases are only counted against the nesting level if they have more than one alternative.

     We use 1/n to scale the penalty.
 That is a higher value gives a lower penalty.

+    This can be used to break inlining loops.
+For this purpose a lower value is recommended.
+Values in the range 10 <= n <= 20 allow some inlining to take place while still allowing GHC to compile modules containing such inlining loops.

 .. ghc-flag:: -fworker-wrapper
     :shortdesc: Enable the worker/wrapper transformation.